On Accelerating the Regularized Alternating Least Square Algorithm for Tensors: Global convergence of RALS

 So $\sum\limits_{n=l}^k\|\mathbf{x}^{(n+1)}-\mathbf{x}^{(n)}\|\leq\|\mathbf{x}^{(l)}-\mathbf{x}^{(l-1)}\|+e_{l,k+1}$.
 Since $\lim\limits_{n\rightarrow\infty}\|\mathbf{x}^{(n+1)}-\mathbf{x}^{(n)}\|=0$ and $e_{l,k+1}$ is bounded for any $k\geq l$, $\{\mathbf{x}^{(n)}\}_{n\in\mathbb{N}}$ is a Cauchy sequence.
 So $\lim\limits_{n\rightarrow\infty}\mathbf{x}^{(n)}=\mathbf{x}^*$ and $\nabla f(\mathbf{x}^*)=0$. \end{proof}

 The proof here can also be shown by using the techniques in \cite{absil} since the RALS algorithm satisfies the strong descent conditions of analytic cost functions.
 As shown in \cite{attouch,bolte}, the global convergence rate can be further discussed regarding the value of $\theta$.
-In particular, $\theta\in(0,1/2)$ gives a linear global convergent rate while $\theta\in[1/2,1)$ leads to a sublinear one.
+In particular, $\theta\in(0,1/2]$ gives a linear global convergent rate while $\theta\in(1/2,1)$ leads to a sublinear one.
 But there is no further information on the specific value of $\theta$ for the residual function of the RALS algorithm.
-Now we turn to consider the local convergence rate of RALS.
-We will show that when the sequence is close enough to the local minimum point, the RALS algorithm has a linear local convergence rate.
+In Appendix A, we discuss the local convergence rate of RALS and show that when the sequence is close enough to the local minimum point, the RALS algorithm has a linear local convergence rate.